Our mission is simple: to improve genetic health for whanau (families) with rare genetic disorders.

 Tira joined the lab for a summer studentship, supported by a HRC Māori Health Research Summer Studentship.

-To our delight, he has stayed on for his BSc Honours project, where he is studying protein interactions for histone H4, following on from our finding that variants in histone H4 cause a neurodevelopmental disorder.
+To our delight, he has stayed on for his BSc Honours project, where he studied protein interactions for histone H4, following on from our finding that variants in histone H4 cause a neurodevelopmental disorder.

 Logan joined the lab for a summer studentship, supported by a Neurological Foundation of New Zealand Summer Studentship.

-We are very happy Logan has stayed on in his lab for his BBiomedSci Hons project, where he is exploring protein consequences of variants in a chromatin remodelling factor, related to a genetic finding in a NZ family.
+We were very happy that Logan stayed on in his lab for his BBiomedSci Hons project, where he explored protein consequences of variants in a chromatin remodelling factor, related to a genetic finding in a NZ family.

 Mitchell recently finished his MSc, focused around exploring a peptide called OGP that is made from histone H4 mRNA, pioneering several new molecular assays in the lab.
 Mitchell was supported by a University of Otago Masters Scholarship.